JarrydLeePatel/AngularBasics/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## This repo has examples of the following
+- Binding Typescript to HTML
+- Interpolation (Taking a raw value from .ts and rendering it out in our html)
+- Using components
+- using the router outlet
+- Directives
+-